farzinlize/ADD_CUDA/README.md

     nvcc -o add_cuda.exe %source%  %__defines%

-The `source` variable contains all source file names included in project and the `__defines` variable contain defined values for compilation in order to compile in several ways. possible values as argument passed to the script is shown below:
+The `source` variable contains all source files name included in project and the `__defines` variable contain defined values for compilation in order to compile in several ways. possible values as argument passed to the script is shown below:

 Value | Description
 --------- | ---------
-inarray | choose between in array operation or out array *(described below)* overlap | choose between parallel data transfer using several streams and sequential data transfer run with no streams (using only `streams0`) debug | Active debug parts of code in purpose of debugging test | Active a separated `main` in purpose of testing functions individually
+inarray | choose between an in array operation or out array *(described below)* overlap | choose between parallel data transfer using several streams and sequential data transfer run with no streams (using only `streams0`) debug | Active debug parts of code in purpose of debugging test | Active a separated `main` in purpose of testing functions individually